adi170-alt/Pwangotchi_adi1708_Public/README.md

 month = (7)
 day = (3)
 ```
-I expect that you already know what numbers you have to change
+I expect that you already know what numbers you have to change, And after that you can save your file

 (put the plugin into you plugins folder)